-Acceptance to the program is determined by a student’s academic background as well as consideration of prior research experience and GRE scores.
-The Graduate Record Examination (GRE) is required.
-The GRE Subject Test in biology, biochemistry, chemistry, computer science, or physics is strongly recommended.
+Acceptance to the program is determined by a student’s academic background as well as consideration of prior research experience.
+The Graduate Record Examination (GRE) is not required.

 In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of evaluation from academic sources.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.